 These latest EdTech kits by Technology Will Save Us promise to keep even the brightest young minds entertained during the holidays.

-Since the days of Texas Instruments Little Professor and Speak and Spell there have always been toys that tried to blend education and play – albeit with mixed results – but few have sought to educate, entertain and prepare children’s blossoming creative minds for the flourishing worlds of technologies to come.65% of kids in school today may end up in a job that doesn't even exist yet Click To Tweet
+Since the days of Texas Instruments Little Professor and Speak and Spell there have always been toys that tried to blend education and play – albeit with mixed results – but few have sought to educate, entertain and prepare children’s blossoming creative minds for the flourishing worlds of technologies to come.65% of kids in school today may end up in a job that doesn't yet exist Click To Tweet

 Tech Will Save us aims to change all that.
 Their mission is to inspire kids everywhere to use technology to create new things, solve life-changing problems, and invent their own future in a world where 65% of kids in school today may well have a job that doesn’t exist yet.